Olwiba/WhatsAppBot/README.md

 ## Getting started 🚀

+### Local Development

 1. Clone this repository
 2. Install the dependencies with `bun install`
 3. Start the bot with `bun index.ts`
 4. Scan the QR code with your WhatsApp to authenticate
 5. Add the bot to your target group chat

+### Deployment on Coolify 🚀

+1. Push your code to a Git repository
+2. In Coolify, create a new application from your Git repository
+3. **Important**: Add a persistent volume mount:
+   - Source: `/app/.wwebjs_auth`
+   - Destination: Choose a persistent storage location
+   - This preserves your WhatsApp session between deployments
+4. Deploy the application
+5. Check the logs for the QR code on first deployment
+6. Scan the QR code with WhatsApp mobile app
+7. Add the bot to your target group chat and run `!bot start`

+**Note**: The nixpacks.toml file is already configured with all necessary dependencies for Puppeteer/Chrome to run in the container.

 ## Commands 📝